curthenrichs/curthenrichs.github.io/src/content/markdown/ResumeDescription.md

 &nbsp;

-Each resume below has been tailored for its respective area.
+Please review my resumes below.
+Each has been tailored for its respective area of interest.